Old Master Q

-Old Master Q (Old Master; Wong's romanization: Lo Fu Gee) is a Hong Kong manhua created by Alfonso Wong.
+Old Master Q (Old Master; Wong's romanization: Lo Fu Gee; also known as Mr. Funnybone from the movie of the same name) is a Hong Kong manhua created by Alfonso Wong.
 The cartoon first appeared in the newspapers and magazines in Hong Kong on 3 February 1962, and later serialised in 1964.
 The comic is still in publication today, and is the oldest Asian comic series in publication.

 The comic is copyrighted by WangZ Inc, a company established by Joseph Wong Chak (Alfonso Wong's eldest son) in Taipei, Taiwan.
-Joseph Wong still continues to create new volumes.
+Joseph Wong still continues to create new volumes and has taken over the story or volume creations since 1995.